Modifying & Terminating Spousal Support

-There are a wide variety of situations that fall under the definition of a material change of circumstances.
-For example, material change of circumstances could mean a decrease or increase in the ability to pay of the paying spouse.
-It could also refer to an increase or decrease in the needs of the supported spouse.
+There are a wide variety of situations that qualify as a material change of circumstances.
+For example, a material change of circumstances could mean a decrease or increase in the paying spouse’s ability to pay.
+It could also refer to an increase or decrease in the recipient spouse’s need for support.

 With that said, the mere passage of time does not serve as a material change of circumstances and may not be used solely as a basis for modification.

-When proving a material change of circumstances, it is necessary to compare financial statements and information on which the original order was based and the current financial situation of the parties.
+When evidencing a material change of circumstances it is necessary to compare financial statements and information on which the original order was based and the current financial situation of the parties.

-The termination of a companion child support order can also be a material change of circumstances that justify modification of the support order.
+The termination of a companion child support order can also be a material change of circumstances that justifies modification of the support order.
 However, this does not apply in the following circumstances:

-- The child and spousal support orders are the results of a marital settlement agreement or judgment that contains a provision regarding what is to occur when the child support terminates;
+- The child and spousal support orders are the result of a marital settlement agreement or judgment that contains a provision regarding what is to occur when the child support terminates;

 - The court’s jurisdiction over spousal support was otherwise previously terminated.

 If the basis for the motion is the termination of a companion child support order, it must be filed no later than six months from the date of the termination.

 Increase in Party’s Ability to Pay

 The fact that the supporting party’s ability to pay has increased does not automatically entitle the supported party to an increase in support.
 First, there has to be proof that the amount of support originally ordered is not enough to meet the needs of the supported spouse.